Discovering...

 Respect the traditions of your hosts and you will be rewarded with genuine Moroccan warmth.

 Most riads provide traditional babouche slippers at the entrance.
-Leave outdoor shoes at the door.
+Leave outdoor shoes by the door.
+Walking in socks through the zellige courtyard is perfectly acceptable.

-Riads are intimate spaces with shared walls.
-Keep conversations low and music silent in the evenings.
+Riads are intimate spaces where sound travels easily between rooms.
+Keep conversations low and avoid playing music in the evenings.
+Other guests may be on different schedules.

 Cover shoulders and knees when in the courtyard, dining room, and rooftop.
-Swimwear only at the pool.
+Swimwear is only appropriate at the plunge pool.
+Most Moroccan riad staff are Muslim and appreciate respectful dress.

-From 50-100 MAD per day of your stay, left in an envelope at checkout.
-Distributed among all staff.
+From 50-100 MAD per day of your stay, left in an envelope at checkout for distribution among the team.
+Individual tips to specific staff who went above and beyond are also welcomed.

-Mint tea is a gesture of welcome.
-Declining can be seen as impolite.
-At least take a small sip.
+Mint tea is a gesture of welcome and hospitality.
+Declining outright can be seen as impolite.
+Take at least a small sip.
+The tea ceremony is a core part of Moroccan social interaction.

 | City | Budget | Mid-Range | Luxury | Peak Season |